scpatricio/scpatricio.github.io/_posts/2020-07-21-convergence-in-probability.md

 ---
-title: "what about convergence in probability"
+title: "what about convergence in probability?"
 date: 2020-07-21
 tags: [probability, statistic, theorem, theory]
 header: